 Phyllis is now our group publisher.
 I’m not sure if that means she can fire me.
 She has an office, and I don’t.
 If I had to guess, I’d say she could fire me.
 But I’ve got something she doesn’t, and that’s a username and password to FrontBurner.
 (Seriously, if your company doesn’t camel-case at least part of its operation, you need to think about getting another job.)

 Tim Rogers is the editor of D Magazine.
-He came to Dallas from Los Angeles in 1976 and graduated from Cistercian and the University of Notre Dame.
+He came to Dallas from Los Angeles in 1978 and graduated from Cistercian and the University of Notre Dame.
 He was an editor and columnist for The Met and, for a time, he co-hosted Early Merge With Tim & Yvonne on 93.3 FM.
-Tim has written for D about swimming across White Rock Lake and about Mark Cuban’s threat to “slice [his] f—ing nuts off.”
 In 2012 he won a National Magazine Award for his profile of Barrett Brown.

 D Custom, President

+Paul has over 25 years of experience in providing Fortune 500 companies with marketing insights and best-in-class results.
+As President of D Custom, he helps our clients keep pace with how technology is changing their customer relationships and enables them to deliver more rewarding brand experiences through great content.
 His approach?
-Great marketing is an iterative process based on applied experience and quantifiable results.
+Great content marketing is an iterative process based on applied experience and quantifiable results.
 Successful campaigns start with customer purchase behavior, deliver a relevant and compelling value proposition, and end with clear performance indicators that enable continuous improvement.
-And content marketing dramatically improves the customer experience through better storytelling and a more compelling connection with the brand.

 People Newspapers, Publisher